arpadpall21/authentication/README.md

     "password": "super secure password"
   }
   ```
-  - Login the registered user (this will set the user's session id cookie in the browser)
+  - Login the registered user (set the user session id cookie in the browser)
   ```
   POST /login
   {